SafeDevelopers/Africabrokers/DEPLOY-API-caprover.md

    - **Context Path**: Leave empty (set in captain-definition)

    **If you DON'T see "Path to Captain Definition" field:**
-   - CapRover might look for `captain-definition` in the root by default
+   - CapRover looks for `captain-definition` in the root of the repository by default
-   - In this case, you may need to specify the path in the repository URL or use a different method
-   - Try: **Repository URL**: `git@github.com:YOUR_USERNAME/YOUR_REPO.git#services/core-api`
+   - Since our captain-definition is in `services/core-api/`, we need to either:
+     - **Option 1**: Use Method 2 (Deploy from Dockerfile) instead - see Option B below
+     - **Option 2**: Check if there's a "Subdirectory" or "Path" field in the form
+     - **Option 3**: Put captain-definition in the root (not recommended for multiple apps)

 4. Click **Deploy**